Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Tussilago farfara, a coughing coltsfoot, has been used for centuries, and today this perennial plant in the Asteraceae family is pharmacopeia in some countries.
-[1]This means that its cough healing properties are recognized by official medicine, and the leaves of coltsfoot, as the main medicinal raw material, must meet certain standards.
-According to some reports, only a flower bud can be used as an antitussive and expectorant herbal medicine.
-[2]
+Tussilago farfara – coltsfoot has been used for coughs for centuries, and today this perennial plant of the Asteraceae family is a pharmacopoeial plant in some countries. [ 1 ] This means that its medicinal properties for coughs are recognized by official medicine, and the leaves of coltsfoot, as the main medicinal raw material, must meet certain standards.
+According to some data, only the flower bud can be used as an antitussive and expectorant herbal remedy. [ 2 ]

 This plant is used for the symptomatic treatment of productive (wet) cough with thick sputum in acute respiratory and bronchopulmonary diseases; in chronic forms of bronchitis (obstructive, allergic) and bronchial asthma.

-Also, coltsfoot is used for dry cough, including with acute respiratory viral infections, whooping cough and laryngitis.
+Coltsfoot is also used for dry coughs, including acute respiratory viral infections, whooping cough and laryngitis.

 Release form

-In pharmacies, there are dried leaves of the plant (chopped plant material in packs), from which a decoction or water infusion of coltsfoot is prepared from cough.
+In pharmacies there are dried leaves of the plant (crushed plant material in packs), from which a decoction or water infusion of coltsfoot is prepared for coughs.

-Also, this plant is part of the Breast collection for cough (No. 1 and No. 2), for more details, see - Breast collection for cough .
+This plant is also included in the Breast collection for cough (No. 1 and No. 2), for more details see – Breast collection for cough.

-Syrup of coltsfoot from cough (in bottles of 100-130 ml); syrups with two ingredients: plantain and coltsfoot (extracts), and this combination is due to the pronounced mukokinetic, as well as anti-inflammatory and bactericidal properties of plantain.
+Coltsfoot cough syrup (in 100-130 ml bottles); syrups with two ingredients: plantain and coltsfoot cough (extracts), and this combination is due to the pronounced mucokinetic, as well as anti-inflammatory and bactericidal properties of plantain.

 Pharmacodynamics

-The grass of coltsfoot from coughing (leaves) acts as an exporant, that is, it contributes to both the dilution of the formed tracheobronchial mucous secretion (sputum) - due to the action of saponins and phenol-containing acids, and its removal from the respiratory tract (coughing up) - due to the restoration of mucociliary clearance (functions of the ciliary epithelium of the respiratory tract).
+Coltsfoot herb for cough (leaves) acts as an expectorant, i.e. it promotes both the liquefaction of the resulting tracheobronchial mucous secretion (phlegm) - due to the action of saponins and phenol-containing acids, and its removal from the respiratory tract (coughing) - due to the restoration of mucociliary clearance (functions of the ciliated epithelium of the respiratory tract).
 In addition, the plant has anti-inflammatory and antispasmodic properties.

 Pharmacokinetics